haozhangcn/haozhangcn.github.io/_pages/about.md

 ## Research Interests
 - **Radio Frequency Machine Learning (RFML)** aims to apply machine learning and deep learning for a multitude of tasks in wireless communications, such as signal classification, spectrum sensing and signal identification and cognitive radio.
-- **Large Models**: studying the application of large models in wireless communications and geoscience.
+- **Foundation Models**, also known as large AI model, are AI models designed to produce a wide and general variety of outputs.
+We are focusing on the application of foundation models in wireless communications and geoscience.